OpenST/facilitator/README.md

 * `--force` option is used to forcefully override facilitator config.
 It is optional parameter.

-Facilitator init can be also done with `--gateway-config <gateway-config>` option.
+Facilitator init can be also be done with `--gateway-config <gateway-config>` option.
 Gateway config i.e. `<gatewayaddress>.json` can be found in [here](https://github.com/mosaicdao/mosaic-chains/tree/develop/chains) inside `<origin-chain>/<auxiliary-chain>/<gateway-address.json`.

-Replace <gateway-config> with location where gateway config is present.
+Replace <gateway-config> with file location where gateway config is present.

 This command will generate facilitator config file which is needed to start facilitator.